 It is quite conceivable that the church could have died in its early years, like so many other Jewish sects, except something happened that changed the course of history, and separated the Christians from other Jewish groups.
 It is an event that we must always remember, and reflect on, because it is an event that makes First Baptist possible, as well as every other community of faith.
-Can you guess what that significant event was that happened in the Jerusalem church?
+Can you guess what happened as a significant event in the Jerusalem church?

-The event I am referencing is of course Pentecost, the coming of the Holy Spirit that indwelt in the believers.
-The Holy Spirit was, and still is, the critical presence of God we need, to minister in Christ's name.
+The event I am referring to is of course Pentecost, the coming of the Holy Spirit that indwelt in believers.
+The Holy Spirit was, and still is, the critical presence of God we need to minister in Christ's name.